 Jeannette Smith, LMSW

 Jeannette believes there is hope for any situation and that each person is valuable, purposefully created and designed in the image of God.
-Her passion is for supporting older children, teenagers, young adult women and families who are struggling with anxiety, depression, trauma, life transitions, stressful family dynamics and relationships, communication, adjustment issues, grief, identity issues, low self-esteem and school-related issues.
+She specializes in supporting teens and young adult women who are struggling with anxiety, depression, trauma, relational and family issues, grief and loss, low self-confidence, stress management, adjustment issues, school-related concerns, and major life transitions.

-Counseling from a holistic perspective, Jeannette integrates a strengths-based, person-centered approach.
+Counseling from a holistic perspective, as well as drawing from her education and life experiences, Jeannette integrates a strengths-based, person-centered approach.
 She offers a personable therapeutic relationship and seeks to create a safe, non-judgmental space, where her clients are welcomed to honestly explore their stories.
 She finds it a joy to journey with her clients toward a deeper understanding of themselves, their experiences and their relationships—finding the hope, healing and freedom to embrace the joy-filled and wholehearted life God intends for them.

-On a personal note, Jeannette enjoys hiking, roaming the farmer’s market, cooking, experiencing other cultures, exploring new cities, gathering with friends, and having adventures with her husband and three kids.
+On a personal note, Jeannette enjoys hiking, roaming the farmer’s market, cooking (and eating) great food, traveling, learning about other cultures, gathering with friends, engaging in authentic conversations, and going on adventures with her husband and their three children.